Football Focus for BBC World News

 - From the section Football

-Dan Walker is joined by Kevin Kilbane for this week's Football Focus.
+Dan Walker is joined by Liverpool and England goalkeeper Chris Kirkland for this week's Football Focus.

-We hear from both of the da Silva twins before dropping down to seventh-tier Stourbridge in search of some FA Cup magic.

-And after Dele Alli's double halted Chelsea's charge in the Premier League, he takes us through the lighter side of life at White Hart Lane.
+We hear from Gabon legend Daniel Cousin ahead of the Africa Cup of Nations and one of the Premier League's biggest rivalries is in the spotlight as Manchester United prepare to take on Liverpool.

 Top videos